 But then I remembered Sri Chinmoy was born on August 27.
 And I knew his followers, among them the world's foremost record-setter Ashrita Furman, like to set an unusual world record in his honor on his birthday each year.

 This year's record?
 The world's largest tennis ball mosaic.
 10,084 balls for the guru's 84th birthday.

-His 76th birthday, the last one he was alive to see, was celebrated with a 76-foot-tall pencil that prompted a visit from the cops after it was picked up by satellite surveillance.
+His 76th birthday, the last one he was alive to see, was celebrated with a 76-foot-tall pencil that received a visit from the cops after being picked up by satellite surveillance.